eisental/RedstoneChips/circuitdocs/Daytime.md

 A circuit for getting the current either real or game time.
 Use 'earthtime' as 1st sign argument to sync with real world time or use 'gametime' to sync with game ticks.
-The 2nd sign arguments determines the time field that will be sent to the chip's outputs.
+The 2nd sign argument determines the time field that will be sent to the chip's outputs.

 Possible time field argument values:
 - `tick` - In earthtime, equivalent to secondofday.
 In gametime, the current game tick, between 0-23999.